SantiagoSR-1/Machine-Learning-Algorithmic-Trading-Project-2/README.md

 Ultimately, the goal of active investment management is to generate alpha, defined as portfolio returns in excess of the benchmark used for evaluation.
 The fundamental law of active management postulates that the key to generating alpha is having accurate return forecasts combined with the ability to act on these forecasts (Grinold 1989; Grinold and Kahn 2000).

-It defines the information ratio (IR) to express the value of active management as the ratio of the return difference between the portfolio and a benchmark to the volatility of those returns.
-It further approximates the IR as the product of

-The information coefficient (IC), which measures the quality of forecast as their rank correlation with the outcomes The square root of the breadth of a strategy expressed as the number of independent bets on these forecasts The competition of sophisticated investors in financial markets implies that making precise predictions to generate alpha requires superior information, either through access to better data, a superior ability to process it, or both.
-This is where ML comes in: applications of ML for trading (ML4T) typically aim to make more efficient use of a rapidly diversifying range of data to produce both better and more actionable forecasts, thus improving the quality of investment decisions and results.

 ![Machine_Learning_AlgoTrading]()